mtorres253/mtorres253.github.io/chapt-9/index.md

 One technique that may sound a little silly, but really works for a lot of people (especially when anxiety thought loops are impacting sleep) is to write down the things you are worried about, place that list in your shoe and say "I'll deal with you again tomorrow".
 You may find you sleep a little easier knowing that your worries won't be lost. and, often, looking at the list again in the morning with a fresh set of eyes makes it seem a little less overwhelming.

-###  R.A.I.N.
+###  R.A.I.N. meditation
 This is a more extensive mindfulness technique, which utilizes Noticing and Naming as well as some of the other techniques we have discussed in previous chapters.
 It can take a little longer but can be worth it if you are feeling really stuck.
+There are four steps to this meditation.

 - R: Recognize what is going on
 - A: Allow for your worried thoughts to be as they are